sumcoinlabs/sumcoinj.org/using-from-other-languages.md

 ## C# and .NET

-bitcoinj can be used via IKVM
+sumcoinj can be used via IKVM

 ## C++

-At the moment, the easiest way to use bitcoinj from C++ is to embed the JVM and use auto-generated JNI wrappers.
+At the moment, the easiest way to use sumcoinj from C++ is to embed the JVM and use auto-generated JNI wrappers.
 Here's an example of what such a program looks like:

 [https://github.com/mikehearn/cppjvm/blob/master/mytest/bcj-hello-world.cpp](https://github.com/mikehearn/cppjvm/blob/master/mytest/bcj-hello-world.cpp)